Jocelyn Burdick

-Jocelyn Louise Burdick (née Birch; February 6, 1922 – December 26, 2019) was an American politician from North Dakota who briefly served as a Democratic United States senator during 1992.
+Jocelyn Louise Burdick (née Birch; February 6, 1922 – December 26, 2019) was an American politician from North Dakota who briefly served as a member of the United States Senate in 1992.
 She was the first woman from the state to hold this office.
 At the age of 97, she was the oldest living former U.S. Senator for the last eight months of her life.
+She was a member of the North Dakota Democratic–Nonpartisan League Party.

 Early life and education

 Burdick was born in Fargo, North Dakota, the daughter of Magdalena Towers (Carpenter) and Albert Birch.
 Her great-grandmother was suffragist and abolitionist Matilda Joslyn Gage.
 Burdick was the great-niece, by marriage, of L. Frank Baum, the author of The Wizard of Oz, who was married to her great-aunt, activist Maud Gage Baum.
 She was educated at Principia College and at Northwestern University.

 Early career

+Prior to her second marriage to Senator Quentin N. Burdick, she was a Republican, but changed her affiliation after the marriage.
+However, she asserted that she had done it out of her own volition.
+She would occasionally act as a stand-in for him at speeches, but would make no attempt to interpret his policies or stands.